nurnazahah/testing/readme.md

 > In icc2 terminal
 ```
 check_clock_tree                    (Checking the issues that can lead to bad QoR)
 check_legality                      (Checking the legality of the current placement and report out the violation statistics)
-report_clock_timing -type summary   (Report of actual, relevant skew, latency, interclock latency and etc for related paths)
+report_clock_timing -type summary
 report_clock_timing -type skew
 report_clock_timing -type latency
 report_clock_timing -type transition